From the ground up: a journey to reimagine the promise of America

 MLA Citation (style guide)

 Schultz, Howard, and Joanne Gordon.
 From the Ground Up: A Journey to Reimagine the Promise of America.
 First edition.
-New York,

 Note!
 Citation formats are based on standards as of July 2022.
 Citations contain only title, author, edition, publisher, and year published.
 Citations should be used as a guideline and should be double checked for accuracy.